-The Columbia University Medical Center is situated in northern Manhattan, right near the George Washington Bridge.
-This location provides easy access to many of the most heavily endemic areas for Lyme disease, including New Jersey, New York (especially Long Island and the northern counties of Westchester, Dutchess and Columbia), Pennsylvania, Connecticut, and Rhode Island.
-As such, we have access to scores of patients afflicted with Lyme disease – some newly infected and some who have struggled with the disease for many years.
+Columbia University Irving Medical Center is situated in northern Manhattan, right near the George Washington Bridge.
+This location provides easy access to many of the most heavily endemic areas for Lyme disease, including New Jersey, New York (especially Long Island and the northern counties of Westchester, Dutchess, and Columbia), Pennsylvania, Connecticut, and Rhode Island.
+As such, we have access to thousands of patients afflicted with Lyme disease — some newly infected and some who have struggled with the disease for many years.

 In the event that death has just occurred or is imminent, time is of the essence.
 If this is the case, please call this emergency number 646-549-8880.